 Preserving the oldest “books” in North America

 We’re working on a new and improved website!
-You are currently viewing phase 1 of our ongoing endeavor.
+You are currently viewing Phase 1 of our ongoing endeavor.
 New content will be added throughout the coming months to build us up to Phase 2.
 Keep checking in to see what’s new!

 The story of Shumla began over 4,000 years ago when the ancient people of the Lower Pecos began to paint their sophisticated myths and beliefs on the limestone canyon walls.
 We work to protect and share the “library” of painted texts and the information they hold.
 Learn more…

 Shumla needs your help!
 We’re not a government agency or funded by a university.
 We’re a non-profit 501(c)(3).
 Visit our Support Us page to discover how you can contribute.

 SPECIAL NOTE: Once again, this year, we have been offered a $100,000 matching challenge.
 When you give to Shumla, your gift will be matched dollar for dollar!

 The Panther Cave Pictograph 3D Modeling Project is a great example of the collaborative work Shumla conducts as part of our ongoing conservation and education efforts in the Lower Pecos River basin.
 Panther Cave, named after the giant panther at the far end of the site, contains Pecos River and Red Linear style pictographic imagery dating back approximately 4,000 years.
 The site, situated in Seminole Canyon State Park, is endangered by periodic flooding and is accessible only by boat.
 The 3D model was part of a documentation project with our partners to digitally preserve the site for future generations.